 Leaning into the rainbow theme is a great way to find inspiration for Pride party food.
 We suggest a variety of bite-size appetizers that can be enjoyed in between bouts of dancing and other party games, and all the better if they come in all colors of the rainbow, of course!

 - Caprese skewers: Skewer cherry tomatoes, fresh mozzarella balls, and basil leaves.

-- Watermelon salsa: Dice watermelon, red onion, and jalapeño, then dress with lime juice and coriander.
+- Watermelon salsa: Dice watermelon, red onion, and jalapeño, then dress with lime juice and cilantro.

 - Red velvet mini cupcakes: Bake bite-sized red velvet cupcakes topped with cream cheese frosting.